kusnier/dotfiles/home/vim/README.md

 * `:tags` - displays a tag stack
 * `:stag` - like :tag but open a new split

+Preview tags

+* `:ptag` - open tag in a preview window, stay in current buffer

 Some of the search commands:

 * `[i` and `]i` display the first line containing the keyword under and after the cursor